 George Brugmans has been the executive director of the IABR since 2004, and its president since 2014.

 He chaired the Curator Team of the 5th IABR: Making City.
-He is also the presidentr of iabr/UP, and as such responsible for the IABR–Ateliers and all other IABR projects.
+He is also the president of iabr/UP, the producer of IABR's international research projects, and a member of the Advisory Board of Water as Leverage for Resilient Cities: Asia.

 Before coming to the IABR, in 2004, Brugmans built up an extensive expertise as a producer in the arts and the media.